Alve-Camia/camia_AlveOrejola/README.md

 # Project Title: Self-record Attendance System

 ## Project Description
 Our project is called the **Self-record Attendance System**.
 The main reason we chose this is because taking attendance still has a lot of problems.
 Manual attendance takes too much time since someone has to check everyone.
-On the other hand, the automated attendance in our campus (like the QR) is faster, but it still only works for one student at a time.
-This is a problem especially when there are a lot of students.
+On the other hand, the automated attendance in our campus (like the QR) is faster, but one terminal can only accomodate one student at a time.
+Even if there were multiple terminals, its unsurprising that there would still be lines of students waiting.

 With our project, we want to make an attendance system that can make things easier and faster.
 Students will be able to record their own attendance instead of depending on just one person or one scanner.
 At the same time, the system will have features to avoid cheating, so students can’t just “fake” their attendance.